Marianne von Werefkin: In Germany 1896–1914

 In 1909 the Swiss painter Cuno Amiet, who at the time belonged to the Brücke (Bridge) artists' group, was a guest in Werefkin's salon.
 Amiet would later become one of Werefkin's best Swiss friends alongside Paul Klee and his wife Lily.
 On 1 December 1909 was the opening of the first exhibition of the N.K.V.M. with 16 artists.
 Werefkin exhibited six paintings, including Schuhplattler, her commitment to Bavarian folk art.
 In 1909 the painting Zwillinge (Werefkin) (Twins) was created.

-Shortly thereafter, Werefkin went to Russian Lithuania to her brother Peter (1861-1946), who was governor in Kaunas.
+Shortly thereafter, Werefkin went to Lithuania to her brother Peter (1861-1946), who was governor in Kaunas.
 Many drawings and quite a few paintings were made there that winter.

 At the end of September 1910, Franz Marc made contact with the artists of the N.K.V.M.
 We learn from him that it was primarily Werefkin and Jawlensky who opened his eyes to a new art form.

 From the beginning of May 1911, Pierre Girieud (1876–1948) lived with Werefkin and Jawlensky on Giselastrasse 23 when he and Marc showed his paintings in an exhibition at the Modern Gallery Heinrich Thannhauser.
 In the summer, Werefkin travelled with Jawlensky to Prerow on the Baltic Sea.
 At the end of the year, they went to Paris, where they met Henri Matisse personally.

 In December 1911, Kandinsky left the N.K.V.M., together with Münter and Marc, to present the first exhibition of the editors of Der Blaue Reiter (The Blue Rider) in the winter of 1911/1912.
 In 1912, Werefkin and Jewlensky also left the N.K.V.M., which not until 1920 was officially removed from the Munich Register of Associations.
-Werefkin also exhibited with the members of the N.K.V.M. and the Blue Rider together with the artists of the Bridge from 18 November 1911 to 31 January 31 1912 in the New Secession in Berlin.
+Werefkin also exhibited with the members of the N.K.V.M. and the Blue Rider together with the artists of the Bridge from 18 November 1911 to 31 January 31, 1912 in the New Secession in Berlin.
 Werefkin exhibited there her painting Schlittschuhläufer (Ice Skaters).

 In 1913, Werefkin and Jawlensky participated in the exhibition of the editors of Der Blaue Reiter in the Berlin gallery Der Sturm (The Storm) by Herwarth Walden.
 In the same year, Werefkin intended the final separation from Jawlensky and travelled to Vilnius in Lithuania, where her brother Peter had meanwhile become governor.
 At the end of July 1914, Werefkin returned to Germany from Lithuania.
 She arrived in Munich on 26 July.